nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 ### Teams

-Collaboration of repositories should be managed via teams.
-When making a request to create a new repository it is a good idea to specify the team(s) that will have write or admin access.
-If there is not currently an appropriate team to maintain a new repo a request can be made to create a new team.
-Provided there are no objections from any TSC or CommComm members raised in the issue, such requests are approved automatically after 72 hours.
+When making a request to create a new repository, specify the team(s) that will have write or admin access.
+If there is not an appropriate team to maintain a new repository, request a new team.
+Approval is automatic if there are no objections from TSC or CommComm after 72 hours.

 ## Removing or Blocking Individuals